Writing gRPC descriptors

 You define messages that can be sent to or returned from the service.

-Each input message for an Entity that is input to a RPC command, must be associated with an Entity key, so that Kalix can identify which entity the message is for.
-In the example, this includes AddLineItem, RemoveLineItem, and GetShoppingCart where the user_id is the (kalix.field).entity_key.
-Kalix extracts the value of these fields in order to route messages to the right Entity.
-If more than one field is specified as an Entity key, the fields are concatenated together.
-Kalix serializes Entity keys to strings.
+Each input message for an Entity or Workflow that is input to a RPC command, must be associated with a component id, so that Kalix can identify which component the message is for.
+In the example, this includes AddLineItem, RemoveLineItem, and GetShoppingCart where the user_id is the (kalix.field).id.
+Kalix extracts the value of these fields in order to route messages to the right component.
+If more than one field is specified as an id, the fields are concatenated together.
+Kalix serializes component ids to strings.

 src/main/proto/com/example/shoppingcart/shoppingcart_api.proto